arav06/aws-fundies/aws-services-fundamentals.md

 We are going to run our own database in an EC2 instance

-Run an EC2 instance --> Download the software --> Load it on to the machine
+Run an EC2 instance --> Download the software --> Run it on to the machine

 Similar to what is used on prem